awslabs/amazon-dynamodb-tools/README.md

  These tools are intended to make using Amazon DynamoDB effectively easier.
 The following tools are available:

  * [DynamoDB reserved capacity recommendations](reco) - Generate reserved capacity purchase recommendations using existing AWS Cost and Usage Reports data
+ * [Cost Template](#cost-template) - Model read, write, and storage costs for a DynamoDB table in Excel
  * [MySQL to S3 Migrator](#mysql-to-s3-migrator) - Bring your relational data into Amazon S3 to prepare for a DynamoDB migration
  * [Table Class Evaluator](#table-class-evaluator-tool) - Recommend Amazon DynamoDB table class changes to optimize costs
  * [Eponymous Table Tagger](#eponymous-table-tagger-tool)  - Tag tables with their own name to make per-table cost analysis easier